mgmuscari/agenty/docs/documentation/tools.md

     @tool
     def place_bet(self, amount: float, number: int) -> bool:
+        """
+        Place a bet on a specific number.

+        Args:
+            amount: How much money to bet
+            number: Which number to bet on (0-36)
+        """
-        """Place a bet on a specific number.""" if amount > self.balance or not 0 <= number <= 36:
+        if amount > self.balance or not 0 <= number <= 36:
             return False
         self.current_bet = amount